Brian Kenny (sportscaster): MLB Network

 Kenny announced on the August 31, 2011 edition of The Brian Kenny Show that he was leaving ESPN to become an anchor with MLB Network.
 His final show was on September 2, 2011, with the 6:00 p.m. edition of SportsCenter alongside Jonathan Coachman.
 Kenny made his debut on MLB Tonight on September 19, 2011.

 Since 2013, Kenny has been the host of MLB Now on MLB Network.
 Kenny also appears on MLB Network's flagship program "MLB Tonight", the offseason countdown series "Top 10 Right Now!," and on-site coverage of the All-Star Game and World Series.

 Since 2017, Kenny has served as the Master of Ceremonies for the Baseball Hall of Fame Induction.

 His first book, Ahead of the Curve: Inside the Baseball Revolution, was published in 2016 by Simon and Schuster and won the National SABR Research Award in 2017.

 Other work and appearances

-Kenny was previously the boxing host and blow-by-blow announcer for Showtime Championship Boxing, Fox Sports, and Top Rank.
-He also hosted "The Brian Kenny Show" on NBC Sports Radio.
+A leading baseball historian, he is the author of the award winning book “Ahead of the Curve: Inside the Baseball Revolution”, published by Simon and Schuster, in 2016.
+Kenny won the 2017 SABR Research Award for his work on the book.
+Additionally, Kenny is the emcee of the National Baseball Hall of Fame Induction Ceremony held each year in Cooperstown, New York.

+Kenny’s association with boxing began with his training at the Cus D’Amato Catskill Boxing Club in the 1980’s, training alongside the then-future Heavyweight Champion Mike Tyson.
+Kenny has gone on to call and host fights for ESPN’s Friday Night Fights, The Contender, Showtime Championship Boxing, Fox Sports, Top Rank, DAZN, and even returning to his former network to call occasional bouts for ESPN.
+His combative interviews with Floyd Mayweather are considered classics of interviewing process, racking up huge views to this day on YouTube.
+He won the Sam Taub Award for broadcasting excellence in 2005, awarded by the Boxing Writers Association of America.

 Kenny appeared as himself in the movie "Rocky Balboa" (2006) and "Resurrecting the Champ" (2007), while appearing in the television shows "The Dead Zone" (2003) and "Brockmire" (2016).